twhui/LiteFlowNet2/README.md

 # LiteFlowNet2
-This repository (<strong>https://github.com/twhui/LiteFlowNet2</strong>) is the offical release of <strong>LiteFlowNet2</strong> for my paper Learning Optical Flow Estimation by Revisiting Data Fidelity and Regularization in Variational Methods.
+This repository (<strong>https://github.com/twhui/LiteFlowNet2</strong>) is the offical release of <strong>LiteFlowNet2</strong> for my paper A Lightweight Optical Flow CNN - Revisiting Data Fidelity and Regularization.

 LiteFlowNet2, another lightweight convolutional network, is evolved from our earlier work in CVPR 2018 (<strong>https://github.com/twhui/LiteFlowNet</strong>) to better address the problem of optical flow estimation by improving flow accuracy and computation time.